fuww/meteor-migrations/README.md

   // Enable/disable logging "Not migrating, already at version {number}"
   logIfLatest: true,

+  // Enable/disable error when control is locked
+  failOnLocked: false,

   // migrations collection name to use in the database
   collectionName: "migrations"
 });